 Glasses for oval faces can nail almost any aesthetic but they look best with square and rectangular frame shapes.
 People with oval faces have evenly proportioned features that give them the best luck when it comes to their style options.
 They can experiment and be as adventurous as they want.

 Love the retro vintage look?
-You should have no sweat rocking some classic Wayfarer style glasses.
+You should have no sweat rocking some classic Trapezoid style glasses.
 Looking to try out something quirky and cute?
 Go wild with some cat-eye glasses and a pop of color.

 Our selection hits that sweet spot between casual and formal just right.
 People with oval faces rock round glasses in a way unlike any other, so take advantage of it!

 That's right.
 The aviator style isn't limited to just sunglasses anymore.
 These sleek choices are some of the best glasses for oval faces.